 Each campus shall establish a forum to notify the policy's constituent groups of the proposed policy and facilitate the collection of comments from these groups.
 The comments shall be disseminated to both the policy's Responsible Party and the appropriate Executive Officer(s).

 After the comments have been addressed, the policy can be voted on by the forum.
 If approved by the forum, the policy must be implemented at the suitable organizational level(s) and published to the suitable campus online policy repository.

+250.00 OneMSU Policy Development, Review, Revision and Approval

+OneMSU Policy is policy that establishes governing principles for all 4 OneMSU campuses.
+It will meet all of the criteria in section 220.00, and additionally:

+It has OneMSU-wide application for issues or circumstances likely to repeatedly surface.

+All OneMSU campuses will have the opportunity to review and comment on the proposed policy or revisions before the first reading at University Council at MSU.

+Each OneMSU campus will have the opportunity to review the policy at their campus forum before a vote is called at University Council at MSU.

+A Campus Policy Administrator or Executive may contact University Compliance to initiate a OneMSU Policy review.

 260.00 Interim Policy